-Due to the ongoing COVID-19 pandemic, millions of people have been forced to work from home and many companies maybe transitioning to having more and more of their employees work remotely.
-During these changing times, our workplace and workday routine is evolving and maybe not for the better.
+Due to the ongoing COVID-19 pandemic, millions of people have been forced to work from home and many companies may be transitioning to having more and more of their employees work remotely.
+During these challenging times, our workplace and workday routine is evolving and may be not for the better.
 The exercise of walking to and from work and even the small amounts of exercise from walking to a meeting or walking to talk to colleagues has been replace with Zoom calls and more sitting in a single desk.
 While working from home may have its benefits, sitting more isn’t one of them.

 Health Effects of Too Much Sitting

-Prolong sitting has been tied to a whole host of health complications and not to mention early death.
-As you sit, you burn less calories, you lose muscle strength, and have worse blood circulation.
+Prolonged sitting has been tied to a host of health complications and to early death.
+When we sit, we burn less calories, we lose muscle strength, and have worse blood circulation.
 These effects could lead to obesity, heart disease, and type 2 diabetes.
 Sitting too much can increase your risk of certain cancers and even lead to feelings of depression and anxiety .
-Prolong sitting has also been shown to increase your likelihood of early death and decreasing your time sitting to less than 3 hours a day has been shown to increase life expectancy by 1 to 2 years .
+Prolonged sitting has also been shown to increase the likelihood of early death and decreasing sitting time to less than 3 hours a day has been shown to increase life expectancy by 1 to 2 years .

 Overcoming the Negative Effects of Sitting

-To combat the negative effects of all that sitting, more and more studies are finding that 30 minutes of exercise a day isn’t enough.
-Data has suggested that 60-75 minutes of moderate to intensive physical exercise a day is required to fight off the effects of too much sitting .
-While an hour doesn’t sound like a lot, but in today’s busy world and with gyms either closed or under strict social distancing regulations, finding the time and place for an hour of exercise can be difficult.
+To combat the negative effects of all that sitting, research suggest that 30 minutes of exercise a day is not enough.
+Research suggest that 60-75 minutes of moderate to intensive physical exercise a day is required to fight off the effects of too much sitting .
+While an hour doesn’t sound like a lot, in today’s busy world and with gyms either closed or under strict social distancing regulations, finding the time and place for an hour of exercise can be difficult.
 What we need is a healthier workplace along with workplace strategies to break up the prolong periods of sitting.
-Luckily doctors have some suggestions for a healthier work environment which include taking a break from sitting every 30 minutes, have walking meetings instead of sitting in a meeting room, and use a sit-stand desk .
+Luckily doctors have some suggestions for a healthier work environment which includes taking a break from sitting every 30 minutes, having walking meetings instead of sitting in a meeting room, and using a sit-stand desk .